-A massive national park in the centre of Peninsular Malaysia, Taman Negara National Park is the perfect way to get outdoors and enjoy the natural attractions that Malaysia offers.
+A massive national park in the centre of Peninsular Malaysia, Taman Negara National Park is the perfect place to get outdoors and enjoy the natural attractions that Malaysia offers.
 From thick rainforest to deep caves, this park is a dream come true for outdoor enthusiasts.

 Calculated to be around 130 million years old, Taman Negara, Malaysia is home to one of the world’s oldest rainforests as well as the highest point in Peninsular Malaysia, Gunung Tahan, which is over 2000 metres above sea level.